Metal Couture

 现货

-Inspired by the sheer opulence and intricacy of grand gilded baroque mirrors, these earrings take their name from Torquato Tasso’s tale of Rinaldo and Armida.
-Magnificently ornate, these earrings are as intoxicating as Armida’s garden itself.
+Inspired by the opulence of gilded baroque mirrors, these earrings take their name from Torquato Tasso’s tale of Rinaldo and Armida.

 Meticulously handcrafted in 9ct rose gold, each earring is delicately formed with a cornucopia of fine flourishes of scrollwork, floral garlands, fleurs-de-lis, and shells.
 The studs themselves feature two gorgeous 8mm x 6mm cushion cut untreated morganites (combined carat weight of 2.68cts) beneath golden shells cradling two 3mm round creamy white pearls.
 Within their golden frames at the heart of each earring lies two enchanting 20mm x 11mm pear shaped untreated morganites.
 Each with a carat weight of 16.46cts.
 A feast for the eyes, six 6mm x 5.2mm pearls complete the drop in ravissement!